LeeAnnEditor/o365hq/services/Office 365 Encrypted Email - Initial Setup.md

 You will be able to use Office 365 Message Encryption (OME) capabilities that protect your emails, and mail flow rules that define the conditions for encryption.
-Your email recipients would be able to receive and reply to your secure emails using any device with any email client.
+Your email recipients should be able to receive and reply to your secure emails using any device with any email client.